apollographql/apollo-server/docs/source/essentials/server.md

 <h3 id="ssl">SSL/TLS Support</h3>

 If you require an HTTPS connection to your Apollo Server, you can use the `https` module with `apollo-server-express`.
-Subscriptions can also go through an encrypted WSS socket.
+Subscriptions can also go through an encrypted WebSocket (WSS)

 Here is an example of using HTTPS in production and HTTP in development, with subscriptions: